figaw/praqma.com/_posts/2016-02-22-a-pragmatic-workflow.md

-ghi label "Status - duplicate"          -c 111111 ghi label "Status - workable"           -c EDEDED ghi label "Status - in progress"        -c EDEDED ghi label "Status - up Next"            -c EEEEEE
+ghi label "Status - duplicate"          -c 111111 ghi label "Status - workable"           -c EDEDED ghi label "Status - in progress"        -c EDEDED ghi label "Status - up next"            -c EEEEEE
 {% endhighlight %}

 If it really is a brand new repo, or at least one where issues haven't been used before, you probably want to start with removing all the default labels to get a fresh start: